dzbeck/multiscanner/docs/custom/analytics.md

 Analytic development is currently ad hoc.
 Until interfaces are created to standardize development, the [Current Analytics](../use/use-analytics.md) page might prove useful - it contains development details of the **ssdeep** analytic.

-Here is the [code](https://github.com/mitre/multiscanner/blob/feature-celery/analytics/ssdeep_analytics.py) to use as a reference for how one might implement an analytic.
+Here is the [ssdeep code](https://github.com/mitre/multiscanner/blob/feature-celery/analytics/ssdeep_analytics.py) to use as a reference for how one might implement an analytic.